 Clicker training is becoming more popular now.
 Make a noise with the clicker when the cat does something which is considered good behavior.
 It will let them know that this is something that you like and hopefully will do it more frequently.

 Until you know how they will behave around each other it is often a good idea to have someone to keep an eye on them when they are together.
-This will reduce the chance of accidents from happening.
+Supervision will reduce the chance of accidents happening.